 A Healthy Dairy Industry

 The CMAB helps promote increased consumption of dairy products through effective use of:

-- Promotion: The CMAB aggressively promotes dairy products with generic advertising utilizing print, radio, television and outdoor media, in-store promotions and publicity.
+- Promotion: The CMAB aggressively promotes dairy products with generic advertising utilizing print, radio, television and digital media, in-store promotions and publicity.
 The Board believes that these techniques have contributed to increased visibility and sales of dairy products.

 - Research: The CMAB conducts ongoing research to improve food safety and cow herd health care and productivity.

 CMAB programs are managed and coordinated by a professional staff headquartered in Tracy, Calif.
 Staff members have backgrounds in a variety of specialties, including advertising, in-store product merchandising, retail management training, public information, public relations and international economics.
 The staff is assisted by outside agencies that create and execute various promotional programs.
 Research projects and programs are primarily conducted through the California Dairy Research Foundation, but also under contract with companies in the private sector and major universities in the public sector.

 The CMAB is funded by dairy families through a special assessment based on milk production.
 Its programs and administration are supervised by the California Department of Food and Agriculture.